seungju-k1m/sac-td3-td7/README.md

 | Anv-v4         | 300k <br> 1M | 6368 ± 706 <br> 9211 ± 771 | 6171 ± 831 <br> 8509 ± 422 |
 | HalfCheetah-v4 | 300k <br> 1M | Row 2, Col 3               | b                          |

-Our results mplementation has demonstrated performance slightly surpassing the level reported in the paper.
+Our implementation has demonstrated performance slightly surpassing the level reported in the paper.
 However, we have observed a challenge in achieving training stability.

 | Learning Curve                                       | Video                                         |
 | ---------------------------------------------------- | --------------------------------------------- |